Updated on 2024-11-27 GMT+08:00

 For security purposes, the browser restricts cross-domain requests from being initiated from a page script.
 In this case, the page can access only the resources from the current domain.
 CORS allows the browser to send XMLHttpRequest to the server in a different domain.
-For details about CORS, see CORS.
+For details about CORS, see CORS Calling of an Open API.

 The CORS plug-in provides the capabilities of specifying preflight request headers and response headers and automatically creating preflight request APIs for cross-origin API access.